EVPN-VXLAN Configuration

 Step 17 Guided Setup displays the list of VSX pairs in the Configuration / Network / VSX window.
 Review the information to verify that the VSX pairs created are consistent with physical cabling.

-Note: VSX Health status in AFC can update slowly.
-Click the Refresh button in the upper right of the Configuration / Network / VSX window to refresh switch status manually.
+Note: VSX Health status in Fabric Composer can update slowly.
+Click the Refresh button in the upper right of the Configuration / Network / VSX window to refresh the switch status manually.

-Step 18 On the menu bar at the top right of the AFC display, click the CLI Commands icon and select Show Commands
+Step 18 On the menu bar at the top right of the Fabric Composer window, click the CLI Commands icon and select Show Commands

 Step 19 On the CLI Command Processor page, enter the following values, then click RUN.